Forgottonia: Avenue of the Saints (1956, 1991–2010)

-Amtrak service and expansion (1971−present)
+Amtrak service and expansion (1971–present)

 Denied access to the US Interstate highway network, the "Illinois Service" initiative for Amtrak rail service was approved in 1971.
 It is partially funded by the Illinois Department of Transportation.
 The Illinois Zephyr began daily round-trip service from Chicago to Quincy in 1971, through the heart of the region.
 Amtrak's Southwest Chief and California Zephyr share trackage with the Illinois Zephyr as far as Galesburg.
 The state of Missouri's "Missouri Service" only funded the extension of the Ann Rutledge to provide daily service between Kansas City and St. Louis with continuing services to Chicago via Springfield.

 The Illinois Zephyr has become one of Amtrak's most successful routes, and is the longest continuously-operated state-supported route in the Amtrak network.
 As part of the Midwest Regional Rail Initiative and Illinois's partnership with Amtrak an additional daily train service on this Chicago-Quincy line was added on October 30, 2006.
 This service expansion is part of the state sponsorship for increasing round-trip train service between Chicago and downstate cities from three daily to seven daily schedules.
 The new Carl Sandburg train joined the existing Illinois Zephyr to provide both a morning and evening train in each direction.
 Proposals have been considered to extend the two routes across the Mississippi River to Hannibal and/or St. Louis.

-In February 2009, Thomas C. Carper, mayor of Macomb from 1991 to 2003, was elected as Chairman of Amtrak's Board of Directors for a 4-year term, until February 2013.
-Mr. Carper rejoined the Amtrak Board of Directors on August 15, 2013 for a five-year term.
+In February 2009, Thomas C. Carper, mayor of Macomb from 1991 to 2003, was elected as chairman of Amtrak's board of directors for a 4-year term, until February 2013.
+Mr. Carper rejoined Amtrak's board of directors on August 15, 2013, for a five-year term.

 During fiscal year 2011, both the Illinois Zephyr and Carl Sandburg carried a combined 225,000 passengers, a 6.9% increase over FY2010.
 The two trains had a total revenue of $5,580,227 in FY2011, a 10.6% increase over FY2010.

-Central Illinois Expressway / Interstate 72 (1978−2010)
+Central Illinois Expressway / Interstate 72 (1978–2010)

 The Central Illinois Expressway, the Interstate 72 (I-72) Purple Heart Memorial Highway began in the late 1970s and was completed in 1991.
 The Interstate 172 spur for Quincy access to the Expressway was completed in 1995.
 This provided some relief for the southern counties and enabled Interstate access to the cities of Quincy, Pittsfield and Jacksonville from Springfield, Central Illinois and Indiana.

-Two decades later, the Missouri Department of Transportation, as part of NAFTA High Priority Corridor 61 - Missouri corridors, completed their Interstate 72 and U.S. Route 36 Northern Missouri segment from Hannibal, MO through Cameron to St. Joseph, MO in August 2010.
-In coordination with Illinois DOT, the route from Cameron, MO to Hannibal, MO is marked as Chicago-Kansas City - Missouri Route 110.
+Two decades later, the Missouri Department of Transportation, as part of NAFTA High Priority Corridor 61 – Missouri corridors, completed their Interstate 72 and U.S. Route 36 Northern Missouri segment from Hannibal, MO through Cameron to St. Joseph, MO in August 2010.
+In coordination with Illinois DOT, the route from Cameron, MO to Hannibal, MO is marked as Chicago-Kansas City – Missouri Route 110.